 The 2018 Award Recipient: Rev. Barbara Lohrbach (MDiv ’02)

 Offered in memory of the parents of former trustee, Mr. Robert Nickerson, this scholarship provides significant tuition assistance to multiple students each year based on academic merit and financial need.

 The Morgan Ebling Scholarship

-Honoring the life of Ms. Kim Morgan Ebling, daughter of former board chair and life trustee Dr. Howard C. Morgan, this scholarship provides significant tuition assistance to female students who demonstrate commitment to community activism and networking.
+Honoring the life of Ms. Kim Morgan Ebling, daughter of former board chair and life trustee Dr. Howard C. Morgan, this scholarship provides significant tuition assistance to female students who demonstrate a commitment to community activism and networking.

 The Muriel I. Olsen Scholarship

-Honoring the life of Ms. Olsen, this scholarship provides significant tuition assistance to female students who demonstrate interest in congregational ministry.
+Honoring the life of Ms. Olsen, this scholarship provides significant tuition assistance to female students who demonstrate an interest in congregational ministry.